muarshad01/LLM/Notes/lecture07_notes.md

 ***

-20:16
-there are these double dashes then I'm sure there are question marks somewhere there are question marks there are 20:21 exclamation marks in this document we all want them as separate tokens right 20:27 and we need to include that in our tokenization Command and the way we do this is pretty simple again we use this 20:34 re. split and along with comma and along with full stop we add all of these other 20:39 special characters like colon semicolon question mark underscore exclamation uh quotation marks bracket 20:46
-Etc and uh we say that whenever these characters are encountered also do a 20:52 split on these characters so that they are considered as individual tokens right um so so now when you take the 20:59 sample text hello comma world is this dash dash a text all of these will be uh 21:05 sample tokens this dash dash will also be a separate token the question mark will also be a separate token because we 21:11 have included that in our split command and again we'll strip the white 21:17 spaces like the same command for item for item in result if item. strip 21:22 remember this was the command we used to filter out the white spaces or to remove the white spaces 21:28 uh awesome so now these two lines of code are our tokenization scheme so this 21:35 is the two lines of code in which we have built the tokenizer in this first line of code we take a sentence and we 21:41 split the sentence wherever there is a white space wherever there is a comma full stop colon semicolon question mark 21:48 underscore exclamation quotation mark or bracket we split it and then in the 21:53 second sentence we just remove the white spaces and then we print out the result 21:59 it's as simple as that this is the simple tokenization scheme for building large language models a different 22:05 tokenization scheme is used but we'll come to that in the next lecture it's called bite pair encoding but for now I 22:12 just wanted to give you a sense of what all nuances need to be considered for building a tokenizer like this now you 22:19 see we have we have tested these two uh sentences which are our tokenizer scheme 22:24 for a sample sentence right now what we can do is apply the same to two statements on the entire raw text so we 22:32 had the raw text right defined before let me go to that U so see this was the 22:39 raw text which was basically the book which we had read now we'll use these two statements to essentially uh convert 22:46 the entire uh raw text into individual tokens so what we'll do is that we will 22:53 split the entire raw text based on these tokens which we had seen before and then we will store it in a variable which is 23:00 called as pre-processed so pre-process pre-processed is essentially a list of 23:05 all the tokens and then in the second statement exactly same to what we saw before we'll split or we'll get rid of 23:12 the white spaces awesome right so now let us print the length of the pre-processed so we have 4690 tokens in 23:20 the original uh book so if you go to this book the simplest way to think about this is this will be one token 23:26 height will be one token this inverted commas will be one token these two double dashes will be one token so this 23:33 entire thing is broken down into individual words or tokens which are 4690 in number and here we have just 23:40 printed out the first 30 of these tokens and you see I had always thought they 23:46 are individual tokens and dash dash comma they are also counted as tokens 23:51 over here because we have uh mentioned that in this split where all do we want the split to happen awesome so we have 23:59 now got our basic tokenizer working and we have applied it to the entire short story which we are considering 24:05 considering as the input data great now we have to come to the Second Step so we have now finished the we have 24:13 now finished the first step which is uh tokenizing the entire short story and Converting tokens into token IDs
-24:18
-now we will come to the next step which is converting tokens into token IDs now what is very important is that python 24:27 works with numbers right so even if you look at these individual tokens which you have obtained right now these are 24:33 not numbers they are still words we need to convert them into token IDs so that they are numerical representations so 24:40 let's see how to do that so we have the complete training data set here for illustration I have just taken a 24:47 sentence and until now we have converted this sentence into individual tokens now 24:52 what we will do is that we'll take the tokens and convert them into token IDs and then there is a very specific way of 24:59 doing this first we build something which is called as vocabulary vocabulary is just all the list of our tokens but 25:06 it's sorted in an alphabetical manner so if the if our data set or the tokens are 25:12 the quick brown fox jumps over the lazy dog if this is the training data set the 25:20 vocabulary is the list of tokens in alphabetical order so Brown comes first then dog then Fox then jumps then lazy 25:28 easy then over then quick and then the this is my vocabulary for this training 25:33 data set eventually we'll have billions of data sets billions of files so then the vocabulary will be huge but I'm just 25:41 showing a simple representation here for how vocabulary is constructed vocabulary 25:46 is just a list of tokens which is sorted in alphabetical Manner and then what we do is that each unique token is mapped 25:54
+## [20 -- 25]

+* double dashes then I'm sure there are question marks somewhere there are
+* question marks there are exclamation marks in this document
+*  we all want them as separate tokens right
+* like colon semicolon question mark underscore exclamation uh quotation marks bracket
+*
+#### next lecture it's called bite pair encoding
+* will be one token these two double dashes will be one token so this
+*
+* vocabulary vocabulary is just all the list of our tokens but it's sorted in an alphabetical manner
+* so if the if our data set or the tokens are

+***

+## [25 -- 30]

+* vocabulary is constructed vocabulary
+25:46
+is just a list of tokens which is sorted in alphabetical Manner and then what we do is that each unique token is mapped 25:54